holgerd77/django-dynamic-scraper/docs/development.rst

 **pre-alpha**

-Django Dynamic Scraper at the moment is in a very early pre-alpha phase.
-This stadium is meant to be for people interested having a first look at the library and give some feedback if things are making generally sense the way they are worked out/conceptionally designed or if a different approach on implementing some parts of the software would make more sense.
+Django Dynamic Scraper's pre-alpha phase was meant to be for people interested having a first look at the library and give some feedback if things were making generally sense the way they were worked out/conceptionally designed or if a different approach on implementing some parts of the software would have made more sense.

-**alpha**
+**alpha (current) **

+DDS is currently in alpha stadium, which means that the library has proven itself in (at least) one production environment and can be (cautiously) used for production purposes.
+However being still very early in develpment, there are still API and DB changes for improving the lib in different ways.
-The alpha phase is started when conditions from pre-alpha phase are met.
-The alpha stadium should mainly be used for getting most parts of the API relatively stable and eliminate the most urgent bugs/flaws from the software.
+The alpha stadium will
+be used for getting most parts of the API relatively stable and eliminate the most urgent bugs/flaws from the software.